 - Improving affordability

-One significant step in the right direction was the new funding formula that links college and university funding to performance measures such as graduation rates, rather than enrollment numbers.
+One significant step the state made was the new funding formula that links college and university funding to performance measures, such as graduation rates, rather than enrollment numbers.

-These ambitious goals and significant changes make it clear that Arkansas colleges value higher education and want to see students succeed.
+These ambitious goals and significant changes demonstrate that Arkansas colleges value higher education and want to see students succeed.